 --include <glob>

-By default, all files in the --input
+By default, all files in the --input folder are added to the gallery.

 This optional pattern controls which files to include instead.